Toyota Stout: Second generation (1960–1978)

-Third generation (K110; 1979-2000)
+Third generation (K110; 1979–2000)

 Facelifted and modernised in March 1979, the 1.5-ton Stout now used the front pressings of the smaller Hilux but still fulfilled the same role as before.
 The bed used the same pressings as for the previous Stouts, meaning that there was a pronounced difference between the front and rear bodywork.
+In South Africa, the bed of the third-generation Stout was similar to that of the South African Hilux, except it was slightly wider.
+Such an arrangement meant that the cab was somewhat narrower than the bed.
+The South African third-generation Toyota Hilux, introduced there in 1979, had a different load bed than the Japanese and international models.
+The rear-light clusters appeared under the tailgate instead of flanking it on the sides.
 The RK110 also continued to use the same 1,994 cc 5R engine.
 Toyota themselves state that export versions were available with the 2.2 litre 20R engine, but this is in contradiction to their own parts catalogues which only include the 5R and the 4Y.
 The Stout underwent a light facelift in January 1982 and became the RK111, still fitted with the 5R engine.

 Body styles included a pickup (two-door, three-seater) and a double-cab pickup (four-door six-seater).
 The Stout was cancelled in 1989 without a successor, as Toyota's first full-size pickup, the T100 (as well as the later Tundra) were built mainly for North America, where the Stout had been replaced by the Hilux in 1968.
 In Japan, the third generation Stout saw very limited sales, as trucks in this weight class were nearly always of a cab-over design.
 Most third generation Stouts were exported.
 The double cab version was retired in July 1985.
 Stout production for Japan came to a final halt in March 1989, although production for export continued until February 2000.
 From September 1986, a new version (YK110) appeared in export markets (mainly Latin America), fitted with the 2.2-liter 4Y engine.

+In the United States, it was sold as the Toyota Truck from 1979-1981.